tilaboy/nlp_transformer_tutorial/learning_notes/README.md

 - train a logitical-regression/mlp on top of it
 - For classification, one widely used is a AutoModelForSequenceClassification model since the last layer is not trained, when loading this model, you will see a warning

+## chapter 3:

+Details on transformer, how each part can be implemented in pytorch

+## chapter 4:

+multilingual NER

+- ner problem, added a tokenclassification task
+- transfer learning;
+  - first train on one language, then fine-tune on more and more data, to see how performance changes on all languages
+  - train on all language